ingconti/JavaFXWithImagesAndText/ReadMeForWSL.md

 ![enter image description here](https://cdn.discordapp.com/attachments/698582941235806270/724203269395578950/unknown.png)
-![enter image description here](https://cdn.discordapp.com/attachments/698582941235806270/724203339813748746/unknown.png) After that an icon will appear in the TaskBar.
+![enter image description here](https://cdn.discordapp.com/attachments/698582941235806270/724203339813748746/unknown.png)

+An icon will appear in the TaskBar.
 It means that everything is working correctly.

 ### Windows defender Settings
 Even if VcXsrv starts correctly, we must enable its Inbound Rules  in Windows Defender.
 You need to go in  Windows Defender Firewall -> Advanced Settings -> Inbound Rules and check if all Rules named `VcXsrv windows xserver` are active.